datastax/terraform-provider-astra/docs/resources/token.md

 - `roles` (List of String) List of Role IDs to be assigned to the generated token

+### Optional

+- `org_id` (String) The UUID of the organization under which the token will be created.
+If not provided, the token will be created under the organization/enterprise of the token making the request.

 ### Read-Only

 - `client_id` (String) Client id, use as username in cql to connect